-C. Grooms will be awarded the points for the turnout of the horse using the National Dressage Groom Turnout sheet provided.
+- \\ In the event of a Virtual National Dressage competition, the turnout and stable management may be eliminated.
+In that event, each omission will not factor that percentage into overall scoring. - C. Grooms will be awarded the points for the turnout of the horse using the National Dressage Groom Turnout sheet provided.
 The total amount of the score is 100 points.
 A separate groom's award will be presented based on this scoring.
 Grooms may also be awarded points during the Stable Management phase of the competition.
-Entry in the Grooms competition is limited to CPC Grooms only.

-2.11 A turnout score sheet is provided at the end of the organizers' handbook (see National Score Sheet), after the test score sheets.
-Please refer to the Stable Management / Groom Handbook for the Turnout scoring sheets.
+Entry in the Grooms competition is limited to CPC Grooms only. - 2.11 Please refer to the Stable Management / Groom Handbook for the Turnout scoring sheets.
 These are also available on the CPC Web site.
 One is for the presentation of the Horse (Groom / Horse Turnout Rubric) and the other is for the presentation of the Rider (Rider Turnout Rubric).